wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-analyze-twitter-data.md

 Before you begin this tutorial, you must have the following:

 - **A workstation** with Azure PowerShell installed and configured.
-See [Install and use Azure <!-- deleted by customization PowerShell](/documentation/articles/install-configure-powershell) --><!-- keep by customization: begin --> PowerShell](/documentation/articles/powershell-install-configure) <!-- keep by customization: end -->.
+See [Install and use Azure PowerShell](/documentation/articles/powershell-install-configure).
 To execute Windows PowerShell scripts, you must run Azure PowerShell as administrator and set the execution policy to *RemoteSigned*.
 See [Run Windows PowerShell scripts][powershell-script].

 	Before running Windows PowerShell scripts, make sure you are connected to your Azure subscription by using the following cmdlet: